elugens/hello-javascript/docs/browser-related-questions/browser-document/searching-getelement-queryselector.md

 ---

-### Explain the function and syntax of element.matches method.\*\*
+### Explain the function and syntax of element.matches method?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The elem.matches(css) does not look for anything, it merely checks if elem matches the given CSS-selector.
-It returns true or false.
-The method comes in handy when we are iterating over elements (like in an array or something) and trying to filter out those that interest us.
+  <div><strong>Interview Response:</strong> The elem.matches(css) function does not search for anything; it determines if the element matches the provided CSS-selector.
+It either returns true or false.
+This method comes in handy when iterating through items (such as in an array) and seeking to filter results.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />